Including people from across the community and not just listening to the loudest voices

 • An estimated 31.9% of people living in Argyll and Bute are employed in the public sector, in secure and progressive (in-terms of salary progression and training) forms of work. (ref Argyll and Bute in number v6 p.11).
 This contrasts sharply with high levels of self- employment, freelancing, seasonal work and people on low and unstable incomes in the voluntary and private sector.

-• From our action-based research in the community through projects including Dunoon and Cowal Coworks (a meet-up and information sharing network for freelancers and small businesses) and programmes targeted at women starting businesses such as Take the Plunge - there appears to be lack of investment into place-based enterprise support within wider Dunoon and Kirn.
-For example, there is no business centre in town, accessible desk space used by home-based workers in the library has recently been reduced, Business Gateway services are now delivered remotely across Argyll.
-Without the presence of a start-up and enterprise focused network and facilities in Dunoon and Kirn, it is more challenging for people to access support and build the vital skills and networks that grow businesses that are sustainable.
+• From our action-based research in the community - through projects that include Dunoon and Cowal Coworks (a meet-up and information sharing network for freelancers and small businesses) and Take the Plunge - there appears to be a lack of investment in place-based enterprise support within wider Dunoon and Kirn.
+For example, there is no business centre in town, accessible desk space used by home-based workers in the library has been reduced, and Business Gateway services are now delivered remotely across Argyll.
+Without the presence of a start-up and enterprise focused network and related facilities in Dunoon and Kirn, it is more challenging for people to access support and build the vital skills and connections to grow businesses.

-• Anecdotal evidence suggests that insufficient, flexible childcare makes it harder for women to connect with peers and funding to grow businesses that give them a good income.
+• Anecdotal evidence suggests that insufficient provision of flexible childcare makes it harder for women to connect with peers and to access funding to grow businesses that give them a good income.

 • 27% of the working-age population living in Dunoon and Kirn receive out-of-work benefits, higher than Scotland's average of 15.7% (ref Shaping Places for Wellbeing, Infographic Summary, p5).
 This means that over a quarter of our working age population is not in work for a variety of reasons.